 Family fun is a high priority with us, so youngsters can enjoy a break in our giant sand pit or take the helm of our playground boat.
 The area is right beside the snack bar with washrooms nearby.

 Ten acres big.
-17 industrial and residential buildings.
-Together with specially-designed interpretive panels and friendly, knowledgeable tour guides.
+Seventeen industrial and residential buildings.
 It all makes for a memorable visiting experience and a better understanding of what life was like here.
 So come and visit.
 See where history was made.